hackergandhi/LockBoxXtreme/README.md

 #### Usage

 Generating a Key
-Before you start using SecureSnooze, you need to generate a secret key:
+Before you start using LockBoxXtreme, you need to generate a secret key:

 ```python
 from encryptor import generate_key